-This difference can be of great significance to developers or building owners.
+This difference can be of great significance.
 In the case of new buildings, for instance, walls can be of a thinner design overall when using polyurethane.
 This ultimately means increased interior space, i.e. more living space.
-In the same example, the gain with polyurethane for every exterior wall requiring insulation is equivalent to 7 centimeters compared with polystyrene and as much as 11 centimeters compared with mineral wool.
+In the same example, the gain with polyurethane for every exterior wall requiring insulation is equivalent to seven centimeters compared with polystyrene and as much as eleven centimeters compared with mineral wool.
 The same applies for floor, ceiling and roof insulation.
 In these areas, the use of polyurethane enables the best-possible ceiling height for a given level of insulating performance.
 Similar advantages exist when subsequently insulating an existing building.

 It is often impossible to install layers of insulation on the exterior, either for reasons of space or because it is a landmark building.
 Interior insulation, on the other hand, inevitably means a loss of living space.
 As described above, this loss can be minimized by using polyurethane.
 Even if it is possible to install exterior insulation, the thinner solution with polyurethane still offers the most advantages.
-The thicker the façade insulation, the farther back the windows recede into the facade.
-This is an aesthetic disadvantage and limits the view from the window.
+However, the use of external spray foam insulation has the added advantage of extending the building life as its minimal thermal mass allows little expansion and contraction due to heat and cold cycles.
+On the other hand, the solid walls and roofs expand and contract significantly thus resulting in cracks and eventual loss of water proofing and consequent seepage, limiting the building life.